A/B Test Sample Size Calculator

 What happens after I have the sample size?

 Send to a random subset with at least N per variant.
 Wait for the open/click window (48-72h for opens, longer for clicks).
 Compute actual rates.
 Run a z-test for two proportions.
 If p < (1 - confidence), you have a winner.
+If the test is on subject lines specifically, draft both variants through the Subject Line Analyzer first so each candidate passes the basic hygiene checks (length, spam triggers, CAPS, emoji) before you commit a sample-size budget to it.

 Run real A/B tests in MiN8T